 Albion Basin - Every summer, Albion Basin … at the top of Little Cottonwood Canyon … puts on one of the most magical wildflower displays in the western U.S.

 Antelope Island State Park is the largest of ten islands in The Great Salt Lake.
-With tremendous scenic beauty and natural features, it’s the perfect place to experience the vast solitude of The Great Salt Lake.
+With a unique scenic beauty and distinctive natural features, it’s the perfect place to experience the vast solitude of The Great Salt Lake.
 More than 600 American Bison live here year-round.
-One of the most unique of Utah attractions.
+This park is one of the most unique of Utah attractions.

-Bald Eagle Day - held every February - gives many children and adults the first - and maybe only - opportunity of their life to see a bald eagle close up in the wild.
+Bald Eagle Day - Held every February, it gives gives many children and adults the first ... and maybe only ... opportunity of their life to see a bald eagle close up in the wild.
 As many as 350 eagles have been spotted during a single Bald Eagle Day!

 The Bear River Migratory Bird Refuge affords some of the most remarkable waterfowl watching in the United States!
 Find solitude among millions of birds on over 41,000 acres of freshwater wetlands.